 - FOL is an extension of PL with quantifiers and nonlogical symbols.
-A first-order logic formula consists of - variables. - ▶ logical symbol (boolean connectives and quantifiers), and - nonlogical symbols (function, predicate, and constant symbols). - The semantics is determined by an interpretation.
-An interpretation consists of a domain (D) and an assignment (I) for free variables and nonlogical symbols. - E.g., $\exists x.x + 0 = 1$
+A first-order logic formula consists of - variables, - ▶ logical symbol (boolean connectives and quantifiers), and - nonlogical symbols (function, predicate, and constant symbols). - The semantics is determined by an interpretation.
+An interpretation consists of a domain (D) and an assignment (I) for free variables and nonlogical symbols. - For example, $\exists x.x + 0 = 1$ is true under the conventional interpretation but it is false if we choose to interpret + as multiplication.